 Jason Marsden was a friend of Matthew’s.
 He was working as a journalist for the local newspaper at the time.

-“I was in the newsroom and we got a press release on the fax machine saying a young man had been very badly beaten, found outside of town, and was in intensive care in critical condition and that they were investigating the possibility that it was an anti-gay hate crime,” says Marsden.
+“I was in the newsroom, and we got a press release on the fax machine saying a young man had been very badly beaten, found outside of town, and was in intensive care in critical condition and that they were investigating the possibility that it was an anti-gay hate crime,” Marsden said.

 His murder brought international attention to hate crimes and LGBTQ rights.